-I am a keen reader and have recently read books about Argentinian football, Isabella of Castille, Winston Churchill, Napoleon, the British Empire, Spanish history and the French Revolution.
+I am a keen reader and, in the past year, I have read books about Argentinian football, Isabella of Castille, Winston Churchill, Napoleon, the British Empire, the Spanish Civil War, Catalan history and the French Revolution.
 I also enjoy reading Spanish novels.
-My favourite authors are Isabel Allende, Ildefonso Falcones, Carlos Ruiz Zafón and Gabriel García Márquez.
-I also enjoy listening to music and watching films both in English and Spanish.
+My favourite authors are Isabel Allende, Ildefonso Falcones, Julia Navarro, Carlos Ruiz Zafón and Gabriel García Márquez.
+I enjoy listening to music and watching films both in English and Spanish.
+One of my favourite bands is Txarango who actually sing in Catalan.
 I keep fit by jogging and take part in the Great North Run every year raising lots of money for charity.
 One of my greatest passions is sport, particularly football.
-I’m a lifelong Newcastle United fan and season ticket holder until recently.
-Now I generally only get to see them on the television which is probably a blessing in disguise!
+I’m a lifelong Newcastle United fan and was a season ticket holder until a few years ago.
+Now I generally only get to see them on the television which, up until recently, was a blessing in disguise!

 Although originally from Newcastle in the UK I now live in the beautiful Catalan city of Girona in Spain.
 This gives me the fantastic opportunity to constantly improve my Spanish language skills and inter-cultural awareness.
 I have a great love for all things Spanish; the culture, the history, the people, the weather, the football, the music, the dancing, the nightlife, the beaches, the tapas, the wine, and, of course, the language.
 I have been learning Spanish for more than fifteen years and, although there is always room for improvement, I would describe myself as a fluent speaker with great communication skills.
 I have recently started to learn Catalan and I would love to add it as a language I can translate in the years to come.
 Working with the Spanish language and finding the correct equivalent in my native tongue through my translation work gives me enormous satisfaction and is something I hope I do for many years to come.